29 Nov The Overhead Press – Is It Bad For The Shoulders?

 The standing press is a foundation for total body strength and integrity when it comes to strength training and performance.

 IT’S ONE OF THE MOST POWERFUL EXERCISES YOU’LL EVER DO

 Much like the squat or deadlift, there’s an incredible feeling of power when you press heavy weight overhead.

-It’s an exceptional upper body developer, but it goes beyond that.
+While it’s an exceptional upper body developer, it goes beyond that.

 So, why don’t most people do the overhead press?